esonn/ferret/README-5.3.md

 - document analysis, tracking changes to documents
 - software developers, looking for duplicate code to refactor
 - software evolution, studying how code has changed over time
-- teachers, scanning for collusion in student work
+- teachers, looking for collusion or plagiarism in student work
 - tracking the amount of new material in the current version of a text or program

 *Features:*